aidanwhiteley/books/README.md

 ## Quick Start (on Windows)
 * Install Java JDK 21
 * Clone the project
-* From the root of teh project, type `mvnw.cmd spring-boot:run`
+* From the root of the project, type `mvnw.cmd spring-boot:run`
 * Point a browser at http://localhost:8080/